Close Menu

 • Your Turn: Start Small

-I’ve been there.
-My two-year-old stands in front of his number chart like he’s teaching a university math class.
+My two-year-old stands in front of his number chart like he’s leading a university lecture.
+He waves his hands.

 A young child reaching out towards a number chart, showing how to use hand gestures to learn numbers without flashcards.